snowykami/blog/en/about.md

 Click the menu in the upper right corner and select my contact information.

 ## Friend Links
-If you want to exchange friend links with me, please provide the following information
+If you want to exchange friend links with me, please fill in the friend link application form on the homepage, and the GitHub bot will automatically process it.
-- Website Name: Chinese/English
-- Website Description: Chinese/English
-- Website Link: https URL
-- Website Icon: https URL

 <script setup lang="ts">